jhlagado/ASMOV/README.md

 ## String builder

-Anything that can be written to the screen can be captured and turned into a string by using MINTY's string builder.
+Anything that can be written to the screen can be captured and turned into a string by using ASMOV's string builder.

 ```
 234 r =